-The CGC Committee regular evaluates the Company's executive compensation program to ensure it does not inadvertently encourage executives to engage in inappropriate risk taking that could have a material adverse impact on our business.
+The CGC Committee regularly evaluates the Company's executive compensation program to ensure it does not inadvertently encourage executives to engage in inappropriate risk taking that could have a material adverse impact on our business.
 The CGC Committee seeks to reduce compensation-related risk through the following program design features:

-- making a majority of the targeted annual compensation of each NEO contingent on achieving predetermined short-term, medium-term and long-term objectives tied to financial performance and Shareholder value, among others; - regularly benchmarking base, variable and total compensation against a group of similarly sized competitors in the sectors in which the Company competes for business, as well as comparably sized organizations in the energy services sector; and - providing strong oversight of the executive compensation program by using discretion to adjust metrics or payouts based on results, events and/or individual circumstances.
+- making a majority of the targeted annual compensation of each NEO contingent on achieving predetermined short-term, medium-term and long-term objectives tied to financial and operational performance, among others; - regularly benchmarking base, variable and total compensation against a group of similarly sized competitors in the sectors in which the Company competes for business, as well as comparably sized organizations in the construction and energy services sectors; and - providing strong oversight of the executive compensation program by using discretion to adjust metrics or payouts based on results, events and/or individual circumstances.